Computer Engineering and Networks program

 Skills

 S4.
-Communicate effectively with diverse audiences.
+Communicate effectively with a range of audiences.

 Values